 - Information-centric: A more robust approach is to make the prompt focus on what kind of information the tool provides, not how it’s implemented.
 That same part of the prompt might then say:

 This version is clearer, easier to maintain, and more aligned with how the agent navigates tools: not in systems, but in answers.
-Let’s take a closer look at what one of these tools actually looks like.

-Build a customer information tool
+Build a company information tool

 Most organizations already have dozens of technologies, APIs, and data silos.
 KNIME helps teams integrate those systems and create a unified view of the data people actually need.
 That same integration layer becomes the foundation for building data-aware tools

 Once you have these tools, you can pair them with large language models to build intelligent agents.
 The KNIME Hub plays a key role here too.
-Not only does it help manage and organize tools, but it also adds safeguards — like limiting which AI models a tool is allowed to use.
+Not only does it help manage and organize tools, but it also adds safeguards, like limiting which AI models a tool is allowed to use.
 You can define which LLMs are allowed based on data sensitivity or trust level and enforce it through Hub-level policies.
 That control matters when you're dealing with real enterprise data.

 How this works in practice